Mahesh49/CTM/README.md

 Ensure that chrome browser is updated to the latest before running the webdriver.
 Install latest version of Node.js, this should install both node and npm.
-To check versions run 'node -v' and 'npm -v'
+To check versions run 'node -v' and 'npm -v' from the command line.
-Navigate to the parent directory and run the following commands to run the tests
+Navigate to the parent directory and run the following commands to run the tests.

 To install required dependencies
 # npm install